 Like lots of little steps in doing water utility asset management and that to me though too, that’s a touching and inspiring story.

-And there is people like that in communities right across the world, particularly across the US, who are putting their time into making their communities a better place.
+And there are people like that in communities right across the world, particularly across the US, who are putting their time into making their communities a better place.
 And for all the negativity that’s happening in the world that’s a good new story.
 I like hearing them.

 PHOTO CREDIT: “Albuquerque BalloonFiesta” by Eric Ward from Provo, UT, USA – http://www.flickr.com/photos/94833286@N00/279059564/.
 Licensed under CC BY-SA 2.0 via Wikimedia Commons.
 The photo was scaled down to fit the website’s requirement.